SoySauceLab/CollectionKit/README.md

 <img width="200" src="http://lkzhao.com/public/posts/collectionKit/reloadAnimation.gif" />

-It is easy to apply an `Animator`.
+It is easy to use an `Animator`.
+You can assign it to providers, cells, or to entire `CollectionView`.

 ```swift
 // apply to the entire CollectionView